 - connecting the residents of care homes for older people with their local communities in a way which is flexible, practically achievable and self-sustaining

-The programme intends to transform the lives of both young and older participants, initially in two pilot areas and then a further 10 areas throughout England.
+The project intends to transform the lives of both young and older participants, initially in two pilot areas and then a further 10 areas throughout England.
 The Linking Network will seek to inspire, guide and make it easier for young individuals in primary schools, clubs, and community organisations to connect with residents, relatives and staff in care homes.
 We will help them to kick-start the habit of volunteering and social action, early in life, developing skills for the future and supporting them to feel part of a national effort to connect generations for mutual benefit.
 We will be partnering in this task with My Home Life who bring expertise in community engagement by Care Homes.
 We know this work aligns with spiritual, moral, social and cultural development including character education.
 We believe that for many primary schools and community organisations this will support them to do work they are already keen to do and connects with their priorities.

 At The Linking Network we currently link schools with one another.
 Intergenerational Linking is a new strand of work where schools may choose to link a different year group with a care home.